eempc/TaxiProject/README.md

 ## Git quick guide

+After you've installed Git onto your computer, start up a bash terminal in the folder where you will work on.

 1. Click the "master" dropdown tab at the top left
-2. Type in a name for the branch
+2. Type in a name for the branch, e.g. "my-feature-branch"
 3. Click the create branch button
-4. On your local repository on your drive, type the following:
+4. On git bash, type the following:
     1. `git clone https://github.com/eempc/TaxiProject`
     2. `git checkout -b <your branch name> origin/<your branch name>`
 5. Start making coding changes
-6. Commit changes by:
+6. Commit your changes by:
     1. `git add <file>`
     2. `git commit -m "<commit message>"`
 7. When done, type `git push origin` to push changes to the repository